phaneendra/urbanriders/README.md

 # Urban Riders

-An open source Web Application and platform to organize and participate in cycling events, connect to Strava and compete in challenges, with exclusive rewards and gamified achievements.
+An open source Web Application and platform to organize and participate in fitness and sporting events, connect to Strava and compete in challenges, with exclusive rewards and gamified achievements.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
 You can follow the progress on this README.